 In the default setting, for each code search task, users give a feedback to each of the first 50 results and after each feedback we apply our refinement engine.
 We would like to test the effectiveness of our active code search approach with different numbers of feedbacks from users (denoted as K_f).
 In this experiment, users only give feedback to the first K_f results.
 We vary K_f in the set $\{1,5,10,20,30,40,50\}$.
-Table 1 compares the effectiveness of Portfolio original with our Portfolio active with different number of feedbacks (K_f) to refine the results.
-When only one feedback is given by user for refining the results, Portfolio active achieves a 7.46% improvement over Portfolio original .
+Table 2 compares the effectiveness of Portfolio original with our Portfolio active with different number of feedbacks (K_f) to refine the results.
+When only one feedback is given by users for refining the results, Portfolio active achieves a 7.46% improvement over Portfolio original .
 As the K_f value increases, Portfolio active achieves more and more improvement until K_f reaches 30.
 The effectiveness of Portfolio active remains constant when K_f is increased from 30 to 50.

-We also want to compare the effectiveness of our approach against Portfolio with Rocchio (Portfolio rocchio).
+We also want to compare the effectiveness of our approach against Portfolio with Rocchio (Portfolio procchio).
 Different from our proposed approach, standard Rocchio does not consider structural scores and use a static set of weights to incorporate labeled results to refine a query.
 In our experi-

-2ftp://ftp.freebsd.org/pub/FreeBSD/distfiles/
+1ftp://ftp.freebsd.org/pub/FreeBSD/distfiles/

-3Each query is assigned to only one participant.
+2Each query is assigned to only one participant.

-Table 1: Comparison of Portfolio original and Portfolio active in terms of NDCG for different K_f ments, we set the weights of Rocchio to their recommended values [6]: $a=1,\,b=0.75,\,$ and $c=0,\,$ where $a,\,b,\,$ and c are the weights of the original query, results labeled as relevant, and results labeled as irrelevant respectively.
+Table 2: Comparison of Portfolio^{original} and Portfolio^{active} in terms of NDCG for different K_f ments, we set the weights of Rocchio to their recommended values [7]: $a=1,\ b=0.75,$ and c=0, where $a,\ b,$ and c are the weights of the original query, results labeled as relevant, and results labeled as irrelevant respectively.